 One of the easiest ways to identify a real full grain leather belt is by observing its surface.
 It will have a less uniform look than other grades or synthetics.

-Full grain leather is not sanded or perfected during the tanning process, so you’ll see some flaws.
-Once the top layer is altered, it’s no longer full grain leather but top grain, corrected grain, or genuine leather.
+Tanners don't sand or perfect this leather during the tanning process so you'll notice some flaws.
+If someone alters the top layer, it becomes top grain, corrected grain, or genuine leather.

 However, it’s worth noting that full grain leather also undergoes finishing, but in a way that doesn’t alter its grain.

-The specific finish can either be aniline or semi-aniline.
-Aniline leather is treated with a soluble dye to give it a buttery soft and smooth touch, while semi-aniline uses a thin protective pigmented coat that gives the leather a uniform color and improves its durability.
+Manufacturers apply either an aniline or semi-aniline finish.
+They treat aniline leather with a soluble dye to achieve a buttery soft and smooth texture.
+In contrast, they coat semi-aniline leather with a thin protective pigment to provide a consistent color and enhance its durability.

 When examining full grain leather belts, you’ll realize that no two hides are exactly the same.